wp-plugins/avectra-netforum-single-sign-on/readme.txt

 [/insert_php]`

-* The above example uses the “Insert PHP WordPress Plugin”
+* The above example uses the “Insert PHP WordPress Plugin”.

 = Does it work with netForum Enterpsie? =